-This section of the application and the subdivision Updated Scheme Plans prepared by McKenzie & Co enclosed as Appendix 50 is provided in accordance with clause 8 of Schedule 5 of the Act in respect of the proposed subdivision within the project area.
+This section of the application and the subdivision Updated Scheme Plans prepared by McKenzie & Co enclosed as Appendix 17Appendix 50 is provided in accordance with clause 8 of Schedule 5 of the Act in respect of the proposed subdivision within the project area.

-Construction is proposed to be undertaken in two overarching stages, with multiple sub-stages within each stage.
-The position of all new boundaries, areas of all new allotments and areas of land to be set aside for new roads are all illustrated on the subdivision scheme plans.
+Construction is proposed to be undertaken in two overarching stages, with multiple sub-stages within each stage. -The position of all new boundaries, areas of all new allotments and areas of land to be set aside for new roads are all illustrated on the subdivision scheme plans.
 With reference to the Scheme Plan, the proposed subdivision is detailed as follows:

-• 1,205 residential lots, with the ability to revert to the Alternative Design, should Auckland Council choose not to acquire the Stage 1 park.
-This would result in a total of 1,217 residential lots;
+- 1,205 187 residential lots, with the ability to revert to the Alternative Design, should Auckland

+Council choose not to acquire the Stage 1 park.
+This would result in a total of 1,217 residential

+lots; amend the plans to enable additional dwellings/lots;

-- 1 non-serviced residential super-lot;
+- 1 non-serviced residential super\lot;

 - 1 commercial super-lot;

-- 45 JOALs;
+- 405 JOALs;

-- 28 roads to vest;
+- 287 roads to vest;

-- 20 drainage reserves;
+- 20 d 18 d rainage reserves;

 - 1 utility reserve;

-- 2 balance allotments, each to be vested in Auckland Council as a Neighbourhood Park should an agreement be reached; and
+- 12 balance allotments, each to be vested in Auckland Council as a Neighbourhood Park should an agreement be reached; and

-- Areas of protected vegetation including Lots 1901, Lot 1904, 1905, 1908, 1910, 1920 and 1922.
+- Areas of pProtected vegetation with a total area of approximately 43.7ha.including Lots 1901, Lot 1904, 1905, 1908, 1910, 1920 and 1922.

-The proposal will see a Residential Society created for both Stage 1 and Stage 2 in order to manage the following:
+The proposal will see residents' associations a Residential Society created for both Stage 1 and Stage 2 in order to manage the following:

-- JOALs would be a sub-group within the Residential Society, whereby the lots that access and adjoin the relevant JOAL would manage and contribute to the funds for that JOAL; - The WWTP would be owned by the consent holder, but leased to and managed by the Residential Society within Stage 1; - New Lots 1901, Lot 1904, 1905, 1908, 1910, 1920 and 1922 comprise the areas of new vegetation to be protected via a consent notice.
+- JOALs would be a sub-group within the Residential Society, whereby the lots that access and adjoin the relevant JOAL would manage and contribute to the funds for that JOAL; - The WWTP would be owned by the consent holder, but leased to and managed by the Residential Society within Stage 1; - New Lots JOALs, Lot 1901, Lot 1904, 1905, 1908, 1910, 1920 and 1922 comprisesing the areas of new vegetation subject to consent notice. to be protected via a consent notice.
 These areas would be owned and managed by the relevant Stage 1 or Stage 2 Residential Society; - Residential lots that contain existing consent notice areas would remain in private ownership, however the overall maintenance and management of the protected vegetation would be a responsibility of the relevant Stage 1 or Stage 2 Residential Society.